-3.1 Editing and Publication
+3.1 Publication

-Once a draft Standard has been formally approved, it is edited for presentation in perfect English.
+Once a draft Standard has been formally approved by the SC and adopted by the ELT, it is prepared for presentation on the website, including any final copyediting and formatting.
 The English version of a Standard is the only valid version of the Standard.
 The Secretariat makes a judgement as to the need to provide the Standard in other languages and appropriate translations are arranged.
-The edited and approved English version of a Standard is published within a month after completion on the website.
-It is also circulated to all parties that commented during the consultation process.
-Any approved translations of a Standard are published on the website as they become available.
+Before the Standard is published, the ELT will make a determination of the timeline for its implementation and effective date.
+The final approved English version of a Standard is published within a month after this decision by the ELT on the website.
+If there is a significant delay (more than 3 months) between the